Every once in a while, we get questions that make us really stop and think.

 - Fallen trees

-There is one exception where the deductible may not apply- Acts of God and homeowners insurance
+There is one exception where the deductible may not apply- Acts of God and Ohio homeowners insurance

 If you have a total loss, an insurance company will often waive your deductible.
 So, let's say the tornado comes and flattens your house.
 No deductible would apply.
 Your car is turned into a tin can.
 No deductible.
 You'll have to check with your own insurance company, but it's a gesture of goodwill among many.